elastic/integrations/packages/ping_federate/docs/README.md

 3. Click on the "PingFederate" integration from the search results.
 4. Click on the "Add PingFederate" button to add the integration.
 5. Select the toggle for the data stream for which you want to collect logs.
 6. Enable the data collection mode from the following: Filestream, TCP, or UDP.
+(Admin logs are only supported through Filestream)
 7. Add all the required configuration parameters, such as paths for the filestream or listen address and listen port for the TCP and UDP.
 8. Click on "Save and Continue" to save the integration.